hermanschaaf/chinese-ime/README.md

 Demo
 -----------

-For a live demo of the plugin, go check out [ChineseIME.com](http://www.chineseime.com).
 There is also a demo included in this package in the `demo` folder.

 Tested in
 -----------